WSOP Player of the Year 2026: Live Leaderboard & Race

 The Frontrunners

 Alex Foxen (listed as William Foxen on the official board) has turned the race into a runaway.
-The high-roller specialist won two bracelets at the 2026 series, including the $10,000 Super Turbo Bounty for $594,246 – his fourth career bracelet – and has built a lead of more than 600 points over the field.
-He is playing the best poker of anyone in Las Vegas right now, and unless someone goes on a major heater, the title is his to lose.
+The high-roller specialist won two bracelets at the 2026 series, including the $10,000 Super Turbo Bounty for $594,246, and backed them with a string of deep high-roller runs – a 7th in the $25K PLO, a 6th in the $100K, a 4th in the $25K Heads-Up.
+That is the definition of what this format rewards, and it has opened him a clear lead at the top.
+He is playing the best poker of anyone in Las Vegas right now, and only a big Main Event run from a rival looks likely to catch him.

 There is a great subplot here too: this is a family affair.
 Alex’s wife, five-time bracelet winner Kristen Foxen , also won at the 2026 series and sits inside the top 30 herself.
 The most accomplished couple in poker history are both chasing POY points at the same time.